Saturday, September 5, 2015

 I know that running long is helping me to heal.
 While many talk about the "dangers" of running long, I know in every fiber of my being it's the best medicine and the best therapy I could ask for given the experiences of my past and my desire to live long and run long and prosper.
 I love how my body is transforming now with the rigors of training for a half marathon.
 I love the sense of accomplishment I feel with every run and every workout.

 I left a lot of fears on the road today and can feel that I am gaining confidence in myself that I CAN and WILL go the distance again.
-I have reclaimed my life and reclaimed my advantage.

 It was my longest run since 2009.
 7.5 sweet sweet miles!